sunnuntai 21. toukokuuta 2017

 Photo by Tapio Kilpeläinen.

-Cheers to all the good work and its fruitful continuation!
+Cheers to all the good work!